What are multi-currency transfers?

 Moreover, you will not always know just how much a purchase has cost you until your statement arrives because banks convert money using the exchange rate on the day the purchase was made.
 Using business credit cards also carries risks, as there is no way to control how they are used once they are issued.
 They can also become time-consuming as your finance team have to reconcile paper-based expenses at the end of every month, which can lead to errors.

-You and your finance team can then get real-time reports through an administration dashboard to check the exchange rate and just how much you have paid.
+With a Soldo prepaid card, you and your finance team can view company spending in real-time and automate expense reporting through an administration dashboard.
 Money can be added as needed with no fees, reducing your company spending and allowing you to manage cash-flow better, especially as Soldo integrates with various expense management software solutions as well as Sage accounting.

-To find out more about how Soldo can help your business, contact us or visit our homepage today.
+To find out more about how prepaid cards for business can help your company, contact us today.